AurelienNioche/ActiveTeachingServer/README.md

 If you need to reset the table contents, you can write a script 'reset.sql' and call it:

     psql ActiveTeaching -a -f reset.sql

+   ## Info on the database

+   Coming from Tamaoka, K., Makioka, S., Sanders, S. & Verdonschot, R.G.
+(2017). www.kanjidatabase.com: a new interactive online database for psychological and linguistic research on Japanese kanji and their compound words.
+Psychological Research, 81, 696-708.